 Take time to do what makes your soul happy.

-Now, I have my own studio in Cleveland, Ohio and I am so blessed to say that each and everyday I have the power to be as creative as I can possibly be.
+Now, I have my a small studio on the island of Oahu in Hawaii and I am so blessed to say that each and everyday I have the power to be as creative as I can possibly be.

 I relentlessly strive to share what inspires me and the journey of finding my soul’s purpose.
 Through my pieces, I hope to empower and inspire others who are on their own unique path to finding their purpose and what makes them happy.
 I am driven from the stories and the resilience of the human spirit to inspire my designs, material choices and collections.

 I get a lot of questions as to why I named my business Souls Repurpose.
 The reason I started my business to begin with was because everyday I was searching for my purpose in life.
 Asking myself why am I here?
 And what I realized one day is that we are rediscovering our purpose each and every day.
 So we should just do whats makes us happy most in the moment because we a constantly repurposing ourselves to face each new day.
 Making jewelry isn't my purpose in life but I view it as a vehicle to empowering others to make the same decision I did and that is to be happy with what you do each and every day.